MeshMVS: Multi-View Stereo Guided Mesh Reconstruction: Experiments

 \paragraph{Training and Runtime} The network is optimized using Adam optimizer with a learning rate of $10^{-4}$.
 The training is done on 5 Nvidia RTX-2080 GPUs with effective batch size 5.
 The depth prediction network (MVSNet) is trained independently for 30 epochs.
 Then the whole system is trained for another 40 epochs with the weights of the MVSNet frozen.
 Our system is implemented in PyTorch deep learning framework and it takes around 60 hours for training.

 \paragraph{Evaluation Metric} Following~\cite{wang2018pixel2mesh, wen2019pixel2mesh++}, we use F1-score as our evaluation metric.
-The F1-score is the harmonic mean of precision and recall where the precision/recall are calculated by finding the percentage of points in the predicted/ground truth that can find a nearest neighbor from the other within a threshold $\tau$.
-Two values of $\tau$ are used: $10^{-4}$ and $2 \times 10^{-4}$ m$^2$.
+The F1-score is the harmonic mean of precision and recall where the precision/recall are calculated by finding the percentage of points in the predicted/ground truth that can find a nearest neighbor from the other within a threshold.
+We provide evaluations with two threshold values: $\tau$ and $2\tau$ where $\tau=10^{-4}$ m$^2$.